Khaled-Mahmmoud/MyCompetitiveProgramming/Math/Probabilities Problems/B _ Archer.md

 let p= a/b ,q = (1-c/d)*(1-a/b).
 The answer of this problem can be showed as: p * q^0 + p * q^1 + p * q^2 + ....

-You can sum this up using formula for sum of infinite geometric series but 0 < q < 1.We can get the limit by the formula:p / (1-q).
+this is infinite geometric series but 0 < q < 1.We can get the limit by the formula:p / (1-q).
 ```